bolilla/id_vision/src/04-01-Company-relationship-with-identities.md

 - Define global rules for
 - Their reality is not the system that holds or uses the identities, but the policies in the organisation
 - Implement non-intrusive means to check correctness of the systems
-- Provide tools for management as simple as possible
+- Provide tools for management (including workflows) as simple as possible
+- Implement (or guide in the implementation of) the identity analysis processes

 TODO expand [Alberto Partida](https://www.springer.com/us/book/9789048188819) assimilates it to the blue team, but I disagree.